 1) Past scholarship winners,

-2) Junior college, community college, and high school students (including graduating seniors)
+2) High school students (including graduating seniors)

 3) Students who are related to any COCFE Board Member or COCFE Scholarship Committee Member.

 The scholarships will be awarded on the basis of: (a) overall academic achievement; (b) two letters of recommendation; (c) an interest in fraud detection, deterrence, and prevention, demonstrated through courses of study or career goals.